 - Are looking to employ overseas workers to fill full-time positions with duties that align with occupations on the Agreements occupation lists

 - Can validate they cannot fill the position locally with Australian citizens or permanent residents

 - Can provide conditions of employment to overseas workers that are in accordance with those offered to Australian workers employed in the region.

 Labour Hire companies are excluded from accessing endorsement under the SA DAMA.

-- Provides a framework for local employers experiencing skillls and labour shortages to sponsor overseas workers in skilled and semi-skilled positions.
-174 occupations have been approved offering a ceiling of 1,050 positions in the first year
+- Provides a framework for local employers experiencing skills and labour shortages to sponsor overseas workers in skilled and semi-skilled positions

 - Concessions such as English language, salary, occupations not included in the standard skilled occupation lists and age to facilitate pathways to permanent residency are available

 - Employers will need to be endorsed by the DAR in order to enter into a DAMA Labour Agreement with the Australian Government

 - Employers will need to meet a range of risk and integrity requirements to ensure that the rights of the worker and employer are protected

 - Uses the employer-sponsored visa program, labour agreement stream of the Temporary Skills Shortage visa (subclass 482)